- 1 What’s In A Name? Plant Naming Conventions

 Are your eyes glazing over yet?
 If so, I totally understand!
 But trust me, these words have meaning.
 They are all scientific names for common plants that can be found in your garden.

 As you continue reading the plant label you’ll find other gardening jargon that may not make sense to you at first.
-It’s easy to get confused by the terminology and instructions on plant labels.
+It’s easy to get confused by the terminology and instructions on these garden markers, but don’t worry.

-Luckily, most plant labels contain the same types of information.
+Luckily, most plant tags contain the same types of information.
 Sometimes it is rearranged differently, but once you learn the basics you’ll be reading these labels like a pro!

 Listen to this post on the Epic Gardening Podcast